pycom/pydocs/content/firmwareapi/pycom/machine/i2c.md

 Printing the `i2c` object gives you information about its configuration.

-A master must specify the recipient’s address:
+A master must specify the recipient's address:

 ```python
 i2c.init(I2C.MASTER)